|

 presence of this selector on the display allows for fast and easy

 loading of jingle or advert sequences.
-The "floating"

 |